amaximov/Shapes-API/documentation/data-model.md

 `kids` | `bool`<br> Indicates if the song is particularly well-suited for kids.

 ```
+# Schema

-# Example of a preference record
+# Example record
 ```

 ### Audio Data
-The `audio` schema describes audio attributes of the song relevant to player and instrument settings.
+The `audio` model describes audio attributes of the song relevant to player and instrument settings.

 audio ||
 --- | --- |